dorsillakemunto/HEART-FAILURE-PREDICTION-ANALYSIS/README.md

 3. **Mutual Information:** To identify features that contain useful information about the target.

 ## 🔄 Preprocessing Pipeline
 A preprocessing pipeline was used to ensure that transformations were fitted using the training data only and then applied to the test data.
-This approach helps prevent data leakage.
+This approach helped prevent data leakage.

 ```text
 Raw Dataset ↓